IUCN Red List: Everything You Need to Know

 • 2012 Red List release

-The Red List of 2012 was published on the 19th of July 2012 at Rio+20 Earth Summit.
-In this release, approximately 2,000 species were added, with four species to the extinct list, and 2 to the rediscovered category.
+The Red List of 2012 was published on the 19th of July 2012 at the Rio+20 Earth Summit.
+This release, approximately 2,000 species were added, with four species to the extinct list and 2 to the rediscovered category.

 Also, more than 10,000 species are recorded as “vulnerable.”
 At-risk is 41% of amphibian “variety, 33% of reef-building corals, 25% of mammals, 30% of conifers, and 13% of birds.

-The IUCN Red List has documented 132 variety of plants as well as animals from India as “Critically Endangered.”
+The IUCN Red List has documented 132 varieties of plants and animals from India as “Critically Endangered.”

 Category